AdobeDocs/commerce-learn.en/help/merchant/introduction/3-3-product-attributes.md

 activity: use
 ---

-# Unit 3.3: Introduction to Commerce for business users
+# [!DNL Commerce] for business users - Attributes

-In this unit:
+In this video:

 - System attributes
 - Custom attributes